peterzen/opencupid/docs/AUTO_CROP.md

 ## Configuration

-The auto-crop feature can be configured through the `FaceDetectionService`:
+The auto-crop feature can be configured through the `SmartCropService`:

 ### Face Size Parameters